naturalis/galaxy-tool-taxonmatcher/README.md

 Find for your input taxonomy the taxonomy from an other database, currently GBIF (beta, memory consumption need to be improved) and The Dutch species register.

 NOTE:
-This script is somewhat in a beta fase, due to the addition of gbif and added functionalities.
+This script is now back in a somewhat beta fase due to the addition of gbif and later added functionalities.
 The code should be re-written in a more logic and efficient way.
 The script works but is not heavely tested.

 ## Getting Started
 ### Prerequisites